secure-systems-lab/code-style-guidelines/README.md

 "Error" to your exception classes, if the exception is an error.
 Non-error exceptions need no special suffix.

-When raising an exception, use "raise !ValueError('message')" instead of the older form "raise !ValueError, 'message'".
+When raising an exception, use `raise ValueError('message')` instead of the older form `raise ValueError, 'message'`.

 The paren-using form is preferred because when the exception arguments are long or include string formatting, you don't need to use line continuation characters thanks to the containing parentheses.

-When catching exceptions, mention specific exceptions whenever possible instead of using a bare 'except:' clause.
+When catching exceptions, mention specific exceptions whenever possible instead of using a bare `except:` clause.

 For example, use: